RVM Impact

 Wisconsin overall

 In 2005, with the support of the Wisconsin Department of Corrections, the Racine Police Department and the City of Racine, RVM started the Community Re-entry Program.
 From 2005–2010 RVM served 223 re-entry participants.
 In 2011, the City received a federal grant to serve 150 more reentrants over the next three years.
-The principal task of federal 2nd Chance programs are to reduce participant recidivism by 50%.
+The principle task of federal 2nd Chance programs are to reduce participant recidivism by 50%.
 RVM was able to accomplish this and more.
-To date, RVM and KVM have served just over 600 reentrants in Racine and Kenosha Counties since the inception of the program.
+To date, RVM and KVM have served 759 reentrants in Racine and Kenosha Counties since the inception of the program.

 Measuring Cognitive Change

-In the chart above we show the breakdown of the areas of cognitive change that R/KVM measures as we assess participants over a three-year period.
-These subfields show significant improvement for those R/KVM participants being assessed 3 times between 2018 and 2020.
-The average score across all participants for each of these 6 categories improved by at least 23% with a maximum improvement of 34%.
-Such marked improvement is no easy feat, as this represents reducing risk factors spread across 6 different domains of life by nearly 25% each.
-The consistent improvement across all 6 fields speaks to R/KVM’s commitment to transforming the whole of their participants’ lives and their participants’ commitment to the incremental change necessary to get there.
+Analysis: All 6 non-static ORAS subfields show significant improvement for those RVM participants being assessed 3 times between 2020 and 2023.
+The average score across all participants for each of these 6 categories improved by at least 16% with a maximum improvement of 36%.
+Such marked improvement is no easy feat, as this represents reducing risk factors spread across 6 different facets of life by nearly a quarter each.
+The consistent improvement across all 6 fields speaks to RVM’s commitment to transforming the whole of their participants’ lives and their participants’ commitment to the incremental change necessary to get there.

-Especially prevalent are the 30%+ improvements in the categories of Education, Employment and Financial Situation, Family and Social Support, Neighborhood Problems and Peer Associations.
-These areas of growth underscore R/KVM’s dedication to ensuring participants have a strong support system and the tools necessary to make and maintain positive changes in their lives.
+Especially prevalent are the 29%+ improvements in the categories of Family and Social Support, Substance Use, Peer Associations and Criminal Attitudes and Behavioral Patterns.
+These areas of growth underly RVM’s dedication to ensuring participants have a strong support system and the tools necessary to make positive changes in their lives.

 Learn more in our Community Report